Destiny USA: 2000s and potential expansions

-In March 2000, Bonwit Teller shuttered their location at the mall while the chain filed for bankruptcy.
-The space was taken that year by one of the first American outposts for H&M. It was also the first mall location.
-In May of that year, Kaufmann's Furniture Galleries opened in the mall.
+In March 2000, Bonwit Teller shuttered their location at the mall as the chain filed for bankruptcy.
+In the same year, the space became the first American outpost and mall location for H&M. In May, Kaufmann's Furniture Galleries opened in the mall.

-In 2001, The Pyramid Companies announced an expansion project that instead of doubling the size of the mall would triple the size of the mall.
+In 2001, The Pyramid Companies announced an expansion project which would triple the size of the mall, rather than doubling it as previously planned.
 The new project proposed to rename the mall from Carousel Center to "Destiny USA".
 The Skydeck was closed for new administrative offices for the complex.
-There would also be a large Central New York Visitors Center inside the mall.
-However, the path to Destiny USA would not be easy.
-The Pyramid Companies needed public funds and tax breaks to make the project possible and people worried the mall would be obsolete before all of it was paid.
-Eventually it was decided the mall would be developed in phases, with an 800,000 square foot addition built first.
+It would also create a large Central New York Visitors Center inside the mall.
+However, The Pyramid Companies needed public funds and tax breaks to make the project possible and people worried the mall would be obsolete before all of it was recompensated.
 Despite this, The Pyramid Companies continued to unveil further plans for Destiny USA.
 Eventually, the large tax breaks and the magnitude of the project would cause much controversy.

 In 2004, DSW moved down into the Commons Level while Circuit City took its place.
-Circuit City previously operated a pocket store in the mall before initially closing.
-Circuit City would later close in 2009, after the company failed to find a buyer for itself.
+Circuit City previously operated a pocket store in the mall before closing in 2009, after the company failed to find a buyer for itself.

 In August 2005, Sports Authority moved in as a new anchor store.

 In September 2006, Kaufmann's became Macy's.

 In 2007, The Pyramid Companies proposed the first phase of Destiny USA: a new addition that would add 800000 sqft to Carousel Center.
 This would make Destiny USA the largest mall in New York and the 6th largest in the country.
 The project was planned to be a green building, powered entirely by renewable resources.

-In late 2009, it was announced that Destiny USA would use RFID technology but required tenants to turn over profits to Pyramid.
+In late 2009, it was announced that Destiny USA would use RFID technology, but would require tenants to turn over profits from the data tracking to Pyramid.